datavisyn/chartjs-plugin-error-bars/README.md

     plugins: {
       chartJsPluginErrorBars: {
         /**
-         * stroke color
+         * stroke color, or array of colors
          * @default: derived from borderColor
          */
         color: '#666',

         /**
-         * bar width in pixel as number or string or bar width in percent based on the barchart bars width (max 100%)
+         * bar width in pixel as number or string or bar width in percent based on the barchart bars width (max 100%), or array of such definition
          * @default 10
          */
         width: 10 | '10px' | '60%',

+        /**
+         * lineWidth as number, or as string with pixel (px) ending, or array of such definition */
+        lineWidth: 2 | '2px',

         /**
          * whether to interpet the plus/minus values, relative to the value itself (default) or absolute